 The Group manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
-To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objective, policies or processes during the financial years ended 31 December 2014 and 31 December 2013.
+In order to maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
+No changes were made in the objective, policies or processes during the financial years ended 31 December 2015 and 31 December 2014.

-The Group is not subject to any externally imposed capital requirements during the financial years ended 31 December 2014 and 31 December 2013.
+The Group is not subject to any externally imposed capital requirements during the financial years ended 31 December 2015 and 31 December 2014.